john2408/two_tower_model/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── two_tower_model   <- Source code for use in this project.
+└── src   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes two_tower_model a Python module
     │
+    ├── models.py               <- Two Tower Models and Variants for User and Items Tower │
-    ├── config.py               <- Store useful variables and configuration
+    ├── modules.py              <- Pytorch modules
-    │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations

 ```

 --------